GBKS/bitcoin-design/bitcoin-wallet-ui-kit.md

 ## How to contribute

 The kit is a big work-in-progress and you are welcome to chip in.
 If you have feedback, leave a comment directly in the Figma file or message me on [Twitter](https://twitter.com/gbks).
+What's helpful:

+- Point out mistakes (spelling, technical, visual)
+- Ask for components, screens, etc you think should be added
+- Propose specific improvements
+- Point out alternative approaches
+- Let me know if you made use of the kit

 If you want to propose specific design changes, just duplicate the file, make your changes, and let me know.
 I will then review and merge the changes into the main file.
 If you know of a better process, let me know.